UoB-COMSM0110/2024-group-2/README.md

 ![Firing a shot](https://github.com/UoB-COMSM0110/2024-group-2/blob/main/.github/images/fireWeapon_communication.png)

-While the above diagram was somewhat useful in helping is to think about implementing this feature of the game, it is difficult to interpret due to the number of messages which are sent between objects.
+While the above diagram was somewhat useful in helping us to think about implementing this feature of the game, it is difficult to interpret due to the number of messages which are sent between objects.
 In practice it also proved not to capture the true complexity of the interactions with many more messages actually sent in the final implementation.
 The inability to represent control flow in communication diagrams also limits their usability.

 ## Implementation